Grades 1-3

 Learn about the Mexican/Catholic holiday Day of the Dead and make tasty sopapillas.

-Coconut Lad: Ganesha’s Sweet Tooth
+Coconut Ladoo: Ganesha’s Sweet Tooth

 This book introduces children to the Hindu god Ganesha, who has an elephant head.
 After the story, satisfy everyone’s sweet tooth with a yummy coconut ladoo.